dakota-mewt/mewt/README.md

 # Mewt
-Mewt allows you to create a **hardware button to Mute and Unmute all system microphones with a single click in Windows and Mac**.
+Mewt allows you to create a **hardware button to Mute and Unmute all system microphones with a single click in Windows, Mac and Linux**.

 Mewt works at the operating system (OS) level, so this **will mute/unmute all conferencing software** (Zoom, Google Meet, Teams, WebEx, Blue Jeans, GoToMeeting, Skype, Slack, Facebook, Discord, etc.)

-Mewt will **continuously display the current Mute/Unmute state** so you can tell at a glance if your microphone is enabled without having to search for the onscreen icon.
+Mewt will **continuously display the current Mute/Unmute state** so you can tell at a glance if your microphone is enabled without having to search for the onscreen icon. _currently works in Windows and Mac, but not Linux_

-If your microphone is broadcasting, Mewt will also help you **avoid embarassing hot-mic incidents via RGB LED light indicator**.
+If your microphone is broadcasting, Mewt will also help you **avoid embarassing hot-mic incidents via RGB LED light indicator**. _currently works in Windows, but not Mac or Linux_

 Muted | Unmuted | Hot Mic
 ------------ | ------------- | -------------
 ![Mewted](/images/mewt.png) | ![Unmewted](/images/unmewt.png) | ![Hot Mic](/images/hotmic.gif)